 In conjunction with the RU month, we also held a competition to solicit comments from workshop participants on how the RU month workshops benefitted them.
-These are the lucky winners of a Starbucks card!
-A separate email will be sent to the winners – thank you for your participation!
+12 lucky winners will each receive a Starbucks card.
+Thank you for your participation!

 Here’s what some of you had to say!

 Talk attended – The Simple Guide to Understanding Patents